People

 Melissa Blackburn

-Melissa is a third year Ph.D.
+Melissa is a fourth year Ph.D.
 Candidate in Child and Youth Studies at Brock.
 She has completed her Honours B.A as well as her M.A. in Child and Youth Studies under the supervision of Dr. Molnar; she is excited to continue working with the DPHWB lab for her doctoral studies!
 Broadly, her program of research focuses on perfectionism among young people, particularly with respect to the impact of perfectionism on youth well-being.
 Her doctoral dissertation will take involve an in-depth, multi-methods examination of the relationship between perfectionistic cognitions and self-compassion among adolescents.

 Lab Affiliates & Research Assistants